 Like Canon’s 80D DSLR, the M5 has fast dual-pixel autofocus for video.
 It adds a useful ‘touch-and-drag’ mode which lets you select focus points using the screen while looking through the electronic viewfinder.
 The screen tilts up for low angle shots, and down 90 degrees for high angle shots and selfies.

 It also has ‘five axis’ image stabilisation (with IS lenses).
 This combines in-lens optical image stabilisation with digital stabilisation in the camera body.

 You can buy it body only, or as a kit with a 15-45 or 18-150 zoom lens.

 If you can live without the fast autofocus and image stabilisation, the EOS M3 (reviewed) is less than half the price.
 But an electronic viewfinder costs an extra $200/£200.

 The 80D SLR is much bigger, but it has better battery life and a headphone jack.

 Canon have a good reputation for reliability and usability, and better colour rendition than its rivals, but the M5 can’t shoot 4K.

-The Panasonic G85 (US)/G80 (Europe) is similarly priced, also has in-body stabilisation and can shoot 4K.
-But Panasonic colours aren’t as good, and the smaller MFT sensor isn’t as good for low light and creative shallow focus.
+The Panasonic G85 (G80/G81 in Europe) is similarly priced but can shoot 4K.
+I own one, and I like the compact size, excellent image stabilisation and sharp 4K video.
+But Panasonic colours aren’t as good, autofocus is slower, and the smaller MFT sensor isn’t as good for low light and creative shallow focus.